Tailoring dispersion and evanescent modes in multimodal nonlocal lattices using positive-only interactions: Introduction

-In addition, nothing in the general identification process guarantees that the resulting stiffness coefficients remain positive, which becomes problematic when aiming to design passive and mechanically stable structures.
-Negative stiffness values would correspond to active components that inject energy into the system, leading to loss of passivity and potential instability.
-Edge \textit{et al.}~\citep{edge2025spring} proposed sufficient criteria on admissible target dispersion curves to ensure positive stiffnesses, but these conditions appear overly restrictive and limit the generality of the approach.
+In addition, nothing in the general identification process guarantees that the resulting stiffness coefficients remain positive.
+Although negative-stiffness elements have become an active and productive research topic in active metamaterial systems, with substantial progress reported in recent years \citep{tan2025negative}, parameterization objectives may also arise for purely passive nonlocal models, i.e., without energy injection into the system.
+Edge \textit{et al.}~\citep{edge2025spring} proposed sufficient criteria on admissible target dispersion curves to ensure positive stiffnesses.
+However, this criterion takes the form of an analytical constraint on the dispersion curve that is difficult to verify in practice and is only applicable to the monoatomic spring-interaction model.
 This limitation stems from the very objective of reconstructing an entire target dispersion curve, which tends to overconstrain the design problem.
 In many practical contexts, however, the interest lies not in reproducing a full curve but in tailoring specific points or regions that govern distinctive wave phenomena, such as rotons~\citep{iglesias2021experimental,wang2022nonlocal,zhu2022observation,iorio2024roton}, frozen evanescent modes~\citep{chen2024anomalous,wang2025roton}, or Dirac cones~\citep{paul2025nonlocality}, or in locally shaping the dispersion to control group-velocity dispersion or band-gap properties~\citep{edge2025spring}.